spiral/docs/components/security.md

 $permissions->associate('user', "post.edit", AuthorRule::class);
 ```

-In order to use this rule properly we have to supply additional context "post" (actor will be resolved automatically):
+In order to use this rule properly we have to supply additional context "post" (actor/user will be resolved automatically):

 ```php
 $this->authorize('posts.edit', ['post' => $post]);